shreyashxdxd/shreyashxdxd/README.md

 # Hey!
 This is Shreyash Dahiwale
 Software Developer || Engineer || CS Enthusiast

-I’m deeply passionate about computers and technology—constantly exploring, learning, and figuring things out.
-I enjoy breaking down complex systems and understanding how things actually work under the hood.
+I’m deeply passionate about computers and technology.
 Skills:
   * Python
   * Javascript